Guidelines for Authors

 We encourage authors to explore the CRediT website (https://credit.niso.org/contributor-roles-defined/) for comprehensive descriptions of each role.

-General oversight of a research group does not constitute sufficient grounds for authorship.
-Each contributor must have actively participated in the work to assume public responsibility for the pertinent aspects of the content.
+General oversight of a research group does not, in itself, constitute sufficient grounds for authorship.
+To warrant authorship, each contributor must have actively participated in the work and be prepared to assume public responsibility for the pertinent aspects of the content.
+For comprehensive details, please refer to the "Assigning Authorship" and "Contributorship" sections within our Editorial Policies, available at: https://najfnr.com/home/editorial-policies.

 The order of contributor attribution should reflect the relative contributions of each individual to the study and manuscript preparation.